 See our FAQ for a bit more about our intended audience.

-MonitoringResources.org is a suite of complementary tools designed to guide and assist monitoring practitioners and researchers who are collecting and analyzing data with their monitoring programs, from the early design stage through implementation and generation of descriptive statistics.
-This site also serves resource managers, funding entities, and policy makers by given them a comprehensive view of monitoring programs and projects that are occurring or have occurred in a given spatial extent.
-In addition, natural resource managers and funding entities can use the tool to track information about Methods, Metrics, and Protocols, possibly recommending certain ones for use with their program.
+MonitoringResources.org is a suite of complementary tools designed guide and assist monitoring practitioners and researchers collecting and analyzing data with their monitoring programs, from the early design stage through implementation and generation of descriptive statistics.
+This site also serves resource managers, funding entities, and policy makers by giving them a comprehensive view of monitoring programs and projects that are occurring or have occurred in a given spatial extent.
+In addition, natural resource managers and funding entities can use the tool to track information about Methods, Metrics, and Protocols in the Study Plan Summary, allowing them to recommend certain procedures to implement in their program.

 To do what?

 These resources are intended to promote better documentation and enable more efficiency in collaboration and data sharing between programs.
-MonitoringResources.org helps investigators plan and implement effective, efficient, high quality habitat monitoring projects by offering tools that provide guidance and support design and documentation of various aspects of a monitoring project.
-By providing these tools online, we are facilitating transfer of information and supporting collaboration between projects and programs.
+MonitoringResources.org helps investigators plan and implement practical, efficient, high quality habitat monitoring projects by offering tools that provide guidance and support design and documentation of various aspects of a monitoring project.
+By providing these tools online, we facilitate the transfer of information and support collaboration between projects and programs.

-They are also intended to help you document protocols or methods used in your research, monitoring, and evaluation (RM&E), as well as participate in community discussions about protocols and methods.
-This site will be a shared space for documenting what is in use and reviewing the best available techniques for answering common management questions.
-Currently you can add new methods or protocols, find out who else is using a method or protocol, and review our Glossary and list of Metric/Indicator Categories and Subcategories, participate in peer reviews, discuss your experience using a technique, see what managers or funders have recommended, or simply bookmark pages that interest you.
+This site is also intended to help you document study plans, sample designs, protocols or methods used in your research, monitoring, and evaluation (RM&E), as well as participate in community discussions about protocols and methods.
+MonitoringResources.org will be a shared space for documenting what is in use and reviewing the best available techniques for answering common management questions.
+Currently, within MonitoringResources.org you can add or create new documentation (Methods, Protocols, Sample Designs, Study Plans), find out who else is using a method or protocol, identify where and when sampling events are occurring, review our Glossary and list of Metric/Indicator Categories and Subcategories, discuss your experience using a technique, or simply bookmark pages that interest you.

 MonitoringResources.org brings together a number of online resources to create a network of information and tools to support many facets of monitoring.
-The benefit will be that monitoring practitioners can enter, share, and distribute information about their projects easily.
-Funders and managers will be able to review information about existing and proposed monitoring projects and programs more quickly, better understand gaps and overlaps in monitoring at a regional scale, and make more timely decisions based on best available information.
-Review processes will take less time and will be less costly.
-Coordination and collaboration between groups will be more efficient.
+Monitoring practitioners can enter, share, and distribute information about their projects easily.
+Funders and managers can review information about existing and proposed monitoring projects and programs quicker to better understand gaps and overlaps in monitoring at a regional scale, and make more timely decisions based on best available information.
+Review processes take less time and are less costly.
+Coordination and collaboration between groups ismore efficient.

-This tool is also intended to add value to monitoring and evaluation investments by making key information about protocols, such as their statistical rigor or potential compatibility with related projects, available to the wider community.
+This tool also adds value to monitoring and evaluation investments by making key information about protocols, such as their statistical rigor or potential compatibility with related projects, available to the broader community.
 With adequate documentation and with the benefit of knowing what others are doing, we, as a community of researchers and managers, can make the best use of limited resources and ensure we’re offering the most accurate portrayal of the health of our streams, watersheds, and their inhabitants.